-Information regarding state participation in the extractive industries in accordance with EITI Requirement 3.6.3 Collect related information from Ministry of Finance and state owned enterprises.
-Information about the distribution of revenues from the extractive industries in accordance with EITI Requirement 3.7.
-Collect related information from Ministry of Finance Any further information further information requested by the MSG on revenue management and expenditures in accordance with EITI Requirement 3.8.
-Collect related information from Ministry of Finance Information about license holders in accordance with EITI Requirement 3.94, and the allocation of licenses in accordance with EITI Requirement 3.10.5 Collect information from Mineral Resources Authority of Mongolia, Petroleum Authority of Mongolia Any information requested by the MSG on beneficial ownership in accordance with EITI Requirement 3.11 6 Collect data from companies Any information requested by the MSG on contracts in accordance with EITI Requirement 3.12 7 Collect information from sub national authorities and companies.
+Information about the distribution of revenues from the extractive industries in accordance with EITI Requirement 5.1.
+Collect related information from Ministry of Finance Any further information further information requested by the MSG on revenue management and expenditures in accordance with EITI Requirement 5.3.
+Collect related information from Ministry of Finance Information about license holders in accordance with EITI Requirement 2.3 ^{4,} and the allocation of licenses in accordance with EITI Requirement 2.2.
+5 as well as license transfers and cases that broke the rules to allocate licenses.
+Collect information from Mineral Resources and Petroleum Authority of Mongolia Any information requested by the MSG on beneficial ownership in accordance with EITI Requirement 2.5 6 Collect data from companies Any information requested by the MSG on contracts in accordance with EITI Requirement 2.4 7 Collect information from sub national authorities and companies.
+Any information related to assessment of Validation of Mongolia EITI and its recommendations.
+Collect related information from Mongolia EITI Secretariat Implementation of Mongolia EITI Report 2016 Collect related information from Mongolia EITI Secretariat

-1.2.6 Confirms the reporting templates, as well as any procedures or provisions relating to safeguarding confidential information.
+1.2.5 Confirms the reporting templates, as well as any procedures or provisions relating to safeguarding confidential information.
 The Independent Administrator should also develop guidance to the reporting entities on how to complete the reporting templates, and provide training to reporting entities with Mongolia EITI Working Group and Mongolia EITI secretariat.
+Plan should include proposed schedules of trainings and meetings with stakeholders.